kzecchini/dsp/statistics/8-2-sampling_dist.md

 [Think Stats Chapter 8 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2009.html#toc77) (scoring)

->> In this question, we begin by sumlating a drawing of sample size n = 10 from an exponential distribution with lambda = 2.
+>> In this question, we begin by simulating a drawing of sample size n = 10 from an exponential distribution with lambda = 2.
 This experiment is simulated 1000 times.
 The standard error and a 90% confidence interval are calculated.
 The experiment was repeated with increasing values the sample size.
 We see that as n increases, standard error decreases.
 We also see that the confidence interval therefore decreases.
 The true value of lambda = 2 is present in every confidence interval constructed.
 A table of values is shown below:

 n | Standard Error | 90% Confidence Interval
 --- | -------------- | -----------------------